amydohlin/data-collection-challenge/README.md

     * data row: tr, td, class = "data-row"

 The instructions pointed to using BeautifulSoup to scrape the table information, but I could not get the code to work (original code is still in the notebook for grading purposes, but it is commented out).
 Instead I used Pandas to scrape the table information and arrange it into a dataframe.

+issue with the min temp not showing up in table; took out the (C) in the column name and that fixed the problem, not sure why

 * The HTML table was extracted into a Pandas DataFrame.
 Either Pandas or Splinter and Beautiful Soup were used to scrape the data.
 The columns have the correct headings and data types.
 (15 points)